dscho/xkcd/content/comics/2005-9-30-island-sketch-.md

   Hello, island
 img: https://imgs.xkcd.com/comics/island_color.jpg
 ---
-[A green island surrounded by blue water]
+[A green island surrounded by blue water.
+A mountain is the only feature recognizable on it.]